 Anyone who calls 999 must inform the Broad Street or Holywell Manor Lodge immediately or as soon as possible after any emergency services have been called (see emergency contacts below.
 This is important, as only then will the Lodge be able to assist the emergency services in reaching their appropriate destination.
 Alternatively, students may call the appropriate Lodge and ask them to initiate bringing in the emergency services.

 If you require assistance in deciding whether to take emergency action, please contact the relevant Lodge.
-If for some reason the Porter is away from the Broad Street Lodge, you can contact one of the Junior Deans or the Dean; if the Porter is away from the Holywell Manor Lodge, you can contact them via their emergency mobile.
+If for some reason the Porter is away from the Broad Street Lodge, they will be carrying the emergency mobile phone and ringing the Lodge will divert to this.
+You can also contact one of the Junior Deans or the Dean; if the Porter is away from the Holywell Manor Lodge, you can contact them via their emergency mobile.
 If one of the Junior Deans and/or the Praefectus is needed to lend assistance, the Holywell Manor Lodge Porter will telephone them.

 If you suspect there is a fire, you should sound the fire alarm by activating the nearest Fire Alarm Call Point.
 Then dial 999 immediately from the nearest available telephone, then immediately call the Broad Street Lodge or Holywell Manor Lodge: see emergency contacts below.
 The Porter will have been alerted by the triggering of the fire alarm, so they will know the location of the fire, and will have responded by attending the scene and then telephoning the Fire Brigade himself by mobile phone.
 But you should not rely on this; you should dial 999 yourself first.